Here's the list of options, plus their requirements:

 Detail variants and complexity limits

-For different use-cases you may provide different versions (levels of detail) of the geometry.
+Please note: For different use-cases you may provide different versions (levels of detail) of the geometry.
 All geometry will be converted to triangles, so triangles are our basis to measure complexity.

 Used in real-time renderings in detail views and more powerful devices.

 Ideal quality specification for Roomle configurator high-quality product visualization.